nachocaru/xaprb.com/content/blog/2009-03-13-50-things-to-know-before-migrating-oracle-to-mysql.md

 33. There are no resource controls.
 A completely unprivileged user can effortlessly run the server out of memory and crash it, or use up all CPU resources.
 34. There are no integrated or add-on business intelligence, OLAP cube, etc packages.
 35. There is nothing analogous to Grid Control.
 36. There is nothing even remotely like RAC.
-If you are asking &#8220;How do I build RAC with MySQL,&#8221; you are asking the wrong question.
+If you are asking "How do I build RAC with MySQL," you are asking the wrong question.
 37. There are no user-defined types or domains.
 38. The number of joins per query is limited to 61.
 39. MySQL supports a smaller subset of SQL syntax.
 There are no recursive queries, common table expressions, or windowing functions.
 There are a few extensions to SQL that are somewhat analogous to MERGE and similar features, but are very simplistic in comparison.